 Banana rhubarb muffins are perfection.
 Soft, moist, a crunchy top, a little sweet, a little tart.
 You couldn’t ask for more!

-Two things in my home that I’m always trying to use up are overripe bananas, and in the spring, the plethora of rhubarb in my garden!
-I developed the most delicious banana muffin, so I thought that maybe I could add the rhubarb into that to create that tiny bit of tart to offset the sweet of the banana.
+Two things in my home that I’m always trying to use up are overripe bananas, and in the spring, the abundance of rhubarb in my garden!
+I developed an easy recipe for the most delicious banana bread muffins, so I thought that maybe I could add in tart rhubarb to offset the sweetness of the banana.
 I was right.
 It was delicious.
+The sweet banana and the tart rhubarb pair perfectly!

 Banana rhubarb muffins are super fast and use 1 bowl!

-One of the best things about these muffins is that you don’t need to use a mixer or a ton of fancy gadgets.
-One bowl is all you need to create the most delicious, super fast muffins.
+One of the best things about these rhubarb banana muffins is that you don’t need to use an electric mixer or a ton of fancy gadgets.
+You don’t need a separate bowl – one bowl is all you need to create the most delicious, super fast tasty muffin.
 For some reason, when I don’t have to find beaters for my hand mixer, or drag out my Kitchenaid, I feel so free.
 Plus it all seems to go so much faster!

 banana rhubarb muffin